google/dactionboard/README.md

 * `Ads config` - path to `google-ads.yaml` file.

 After the initial run of `run-local.sh` command it will generate `dactionboard.yaml` config file with all necessary information used for future runs.
-When you run `bash run-local.sh` next time it will automatically pick up created configuration.
+When you run `bash app/run-local.sh` next time it will automatically pick up created configuration.

 ##### Schedule running `run-local.sh` as a cronjob

-When running `run-local.sh` scripts you can specify two options which are useful when running queries periodically (i.e. as a cron job):
+When running `app/run-local.sh` scripts you can specify two options which are useful when running queries periodically (i.e. as a cron job):

 * `-c <config>`- path to `dactionboard.yaml` config file.
 Comes handy when you have multiple config files or the configuration is located outside of current folder.
 * `-q` - skips all confirmation prompts and starts running scripts based on config file.